TheArturthur/CoppermindScraper/Cosmere/Honorspren.md

 ## Appearance
-For more images of Syl in particular, see [[Sylphrena/Gallery\|Sylphrena/Gallery]].
+For more images of Syl in particular, see [[Sylphrena/Gallery\|Sylphrena/Gallery]]. by
 ### Physical Realm
 In the Physical Realm, honorspren look like [[Windspren\|windspren]].
 They can change their appearance, including forms like fire or clouds, although they always glow (but not illuminate), and are typically white-blue.
 This being said, they generally seem to prefer a humanoid form.
 Usually, it's very small -- only about a handspan tall -- but if need be, a honorspren can make themselves as tall as a regular person.
 The more powerful their bond becomes, the stronger their variety, details, and hues of the form can be.
 This includes being able to change their clothes to different colors, such as green or red.
 When their cognitive bodies are forced into the Physical Realm and they die, honorspren appear as a human with very pale skin and a blue cast to them.

 ### Cognitive Realm
 In the [[Cognitive Realm\|Cognitive Realm]], honorspren are blue-white and as large as humans.
 They appear to be wearing clothes, but the clothes are part of their essence and cannot be changed without [[Stormlight\|Stormlight]].
-Their clothing tend to range from military uniforms to following robes.
+Their clothing tend to range from military uniforms to flowing robes.
 Their clothing style tends to correlate with their personal beliefs.
 Some honorspren buy physical clothes to wear instead.
 Their hair, skin, and clothing all feel roughly the same as a human would.
 Honorspren may also buy real weapons to use.
 They cannot vanish, or shape-shift.

 ## Abilities